Mastercard/open-banking-reference-application/README.md

 npm run build
 ```

-Refer below code snippet for creating a [express](https://www.npmjs.com/package/express) application.
+Refer to the below code snippet for creating an [express](https://www.npmjs.com/package/express) application.
-In addition to that we are using [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) for handling proxy request to open banking APIs or you can setup your own proxy server for managing CORS (cross-origin-resource-sharing).
+In addition to that we are using [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) for handling proxy requests to open banking APIs or you can set up your proxy server for managing CORS (cross-origin-resource-sharing).

 ```
 const express = require('express');